TahBlaise36/react-weather-dashboard/README.md

 ### utils:

-- This folder contains re-usable functions that can be used anyware within the application.
+- This folder contains re-usable functions for formating data within the application.

 ### assets: